I'm The Idiot

 Lots of money chasing the same assets equals higher prices for those assets.
 It's not debatable.
 And indeed, saying it's "not debatable" doesn't even make much sense because the whole thing is a truism.
 It would, for instance, be silly to same something like this: "water being wet isn't debatable."
 I mean, "no," it's not "debatable," but it's so not debatable that even mentioning it in a sentence with a derivation of the word "debate" is itself nonsensical.

-But - and this is a big "but" - the fact that your returns in stocks (NYSEARCA:SPY) over the last eight years are directly attributable to central bank money printing doesn't make those returns any less real (for our purposes here, let's leave aside the fact that when you print money you probably are making the returns less "real" by devaluing the very thing they're denominated in).
+But - and this is a big "but" - the fact that your returns in stocks (NYSEARCA:SPY) over the last eight years are directly attributable to central bank money printing doesn't make those returns any less real (for our purposes here, let's leave aside the fact that when you print money, you probably are making the returns less "real" by devaluing the very thing they're denominated in).

 Put differently, why would anyone risk asserting in public (or private really) that $18 trillion in asset buying hasn't inflated asset prices when admitting as much doesn't change the fact that you're richer?